MatthewOM/MatthewOM/index.md

 <div class="tile">
   <h2 class="post-title" style="background-color:lightseagreen; text-align: center; width: 100%;" itemprop="headline">Biography</h2>
-  <p class="post-excerpt" align="center"> I was born and raised in Aveiro, Portugal, with both portuguese and english heritage.
+  <p class="post-excerpt" align="center"> I was born and raised in Aveiro (Portugal) with both portuguese and english heritage.
 I hold a joint PhD from the University of Aveiro and University of Lisbon in Biology and Ecology of Global Change, as well as a MSc in Applied Ecology and a BSc in Biology, both from the University of Aveiro. </p>
 </div><!-- /.tile -->

 <div class="tile">
   <h2 class="post-title" style="background-color:lightseagreen; text-align: center; width: 100%;" itemprop="headline">Affiliations</h2>
-  <p class="post-excerpt" align="center"> I am currently a Post-Doctoral Fellow at BIOPOLIS/CIBIO-InBIO.
+  <p class="post-excerpt" align="center"> I am currently a Post-Doctoral Fellow at Associação BIOPOLIS (Portugal).
 Previously, I was a researcher and graduate fellow at CESAM & Department of Biology, University of Aveiro.
 I also have established international networks from previous experiences as a visiting researcher with the <a href="https://rojasdanny.wordpress.com/people/">Rojas Lab</a> at the Pontifica Universidad Javeriana Cali (Colombia) and with the <a href="https://www.wienslab.com/Publications.html">Wiens Lab</a> at the University of Arizona (USA).</p>
 </div><!-- /.tile -->

 <div class="tile">